Leverage In Futures Trading: How It Works + 8 Mistakes To Avoid

 The mistake:

-Many beginners open trades without fully understanding margin requirements.
+Many retail traders open futures positions without really understanding the margin requirements behind them.
 But here’s the thing—just because you can open a trade doesn’t mean you can keep it open.
 If your balance falls below the maintenance margin, your broker will issue a margin call or even liquidate your position automatically.

 How to spot it early: